maglab/GeneLength_supplementary/README.md

 S6 Fig. Transcript length distribution for genes specifically expressed in the given tissues.

-S7 Fig. Transcript length distribution for ageing related genes and for the rest of the dataset.
+S7 Fig. Transcript length distribution with ageing.

 S8 Fig. Evolution results for mouse, gorilla and chimpanzee.